MightyCreak/libbench/README.md

 * `BENCH_SCOPED_PROFILE`
   Start a scoped profile.
 It will be automatically ended at the end of the scope.

+### Save to a file

+Once your profiling is over, you can dump it into a file thanks to the
+function: `bench::WriteToXml(std::ostream& stream)`.

 ### Shutdown the library